SamuelSwartzberg/flashcardifying_text_temp/inf.md

 BEM names are set in classes
 It is important to keep in mind that a BEM entity is not a part of the name, rather one BEM name always refers to one entity, even if it includes the names of other entitites.

+#### CSS frameworks

+next to its own technologies, bootstrap may require popper

 # data

 open data is data available to everyone freely.